Claudia Morgado Escanilla

-Claudia Morgado Escanilla (Claudia Morgado, Claudia Morgado E.) (born 1962) is a Latino-Canadian filmmaker, writer, script supervisor, producer and curator.
+Claudia Morgado Escanilla (Claudia Morgado, Claudia Morgado E.) (born 1962) is a Chilean-Canadian filmmaker, writer, script supervisor, producer and curator.
 She has worked on the festival circuit and commercially.
 Morgado was the script supervisor of film or television shows including The Twilight Saga: New Moon (2009), The Twilight Saga: Eclipse (2010), Hyena Road and Legends of Tomorrow.

 Morgado has directed ten short films.
 She is best known for her short film Unbound (1995), winner of five festival awards including Teddy Award for Best Short Film (1996).
 She is also known for her short film No Bikini (2007).
 It received best short film awards in San Francisco Frameline Film Festival (2008) and Switzerland's Pink Apple Award (2008).

-Morgado's short films involve topics related to race, identity, cross-dressing, LGBT, feminism and genderqueer, and they combine multiple social, cultural, formal and aesthetic values.
+Morgado's short films involve topics related to race, identity, cross-dressing, LGBT, feminism, and genderqueer, and they combine multiple social, cultural, formal and aesthetic values.

 Early life and education

 Claudia Morgado Escanilla was born in 1962 in Santiago in Chile.
 She immigrated to Canada in 1986.
 In 1991, she received her BFA from Concordia University in Montreal.
 She also trained in Simon Fraser University, Vancouver.
 She subsequently moved to Vancouver where she received her first Canada Council Grant to write and direct Unbound.
-In 1999-2000, she completed the Cineplex Entertainment Film Program (Directors' Lab) in Short Dramatic Film Program at the Canadian Film Centre.
+In 1999–2000, she completed the Cineplex Entertainment Film Program (Directors' Lab) in Short Dramatic Film Program at the Canadian Film Centre.
 Morgado obtained her MA degree from the University of British Columbia in 2012.